 Margaret Hagan, a lawyer and designer based at Stanford University, recently brought colour and life to these clear language design principles – she literally illustrated design tips in her "Visual Design Essentials" graphic.
 Read more>>

 New and notable additions to our research database

-Looking for research on reaching people with legal information, or new thinking on current issues in PLE and access to justice?
-Below, you'll see some of the latest additions to our research database.
-To check out the whole database, click here.
+Looking for background information for a PLE project, foundational research on reaching people with legal information, or new thinking on current issues in the PLE and access to justice world?
+Below, you'll see some of the latest additions to our research database - to check out the whole database, click here.

 Help us help you!
 Click here to get email updates from the PLE Learning Exchange.

-Any ideas for training topics you'd like us to host a webinar on?
+Do you have any suggestions on training topics you'd like us to offer?
 Contact us.

 Follow us on Twitter!